spiffyjr/spiffy-config/README.md

 For example, if you have a controller registered with the ControllerManager as `My\Controller` and are a adding a route to the `indexAction` the auto-generated route name would be `my_controller_index`.

+## Zend Developer Tools

+A toolbar button is provided if you are using ZendDeveloperTools which lists various SpiffyConfig information and allows you fast access to refreshing the page with the key set.